fossasia/eventyay-tickets/doc/developer/plugins/customview.rst

 Orga panel views
 ----------------

-If you want to add a custom view to the organiser area of an event, just register an URL in your ``urls.py`` that lives in the ``/orga/`` subpath::
+If you want to add a custom view to the organiser area of an event, register an URL in your ``urls.py`` that lives in the ``/orga/`` subpath::

     from django.conf.urls import url